-- At school level
+- > At school level

-- By age group
+- > By age group

-- · At the level of individual members of staff
+- > At the level of individual members of staff

-- By time of day/week/term
+- > By time of day/week/term

-- By protected characteristic
+- > By protected characteristic

 The school will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
-If any trends or disparities between groups of pupils are identified by this analysis, the school will review its policies to tackle it.
+If any trends or disparities between groups of pupils are identified by this analysis, the school will review its policies to tackle them.

-14.2 Monitoring this policy
+13.2 Monitoring this policy

-This document will be reviewed every year but may be reviewed and updated more frequently if necessary, to address findings from the regular monitoring of the behaviour data (as per section 14.1)..

-It will be reviewed by the Governing Body and approved by the Chair of Governors at every review.
+This behaviour policy will be reviewed by the headteacher and the Governing Body at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data (as per section 13.1).
+At each review, the policy will be approved by the Chair of Governors.

-15. Links with other policies
+14. Links with other policies

-This behaviour policy is linked to the following:
+This behaviour policy is linked to the following policies

-- Admissions Policy
+- > Admissions Policy

-- Anti-bullying Policy
+- > Anti-bullying Policy

-- Attendance Policy
+- > Attendance Policy

-- Child Protection and Safeguarding Policy
+- > Child Protection and Safeguarding Policy

-- Children with Health Needs Who Cannot Attend School Policy
+- > Children with Health Needs Who Cannot Attend School Policy

-- Curriculum Policy
+- > Curriculum Policy

 - Complaints Policy

-- Data Protection Policy
+- > Data Protection Policy

 - Equality and Diversity Policy

 - Exclusions Policy

 - ICT and Internet Acceptable Use Policy

-- Mobile Phone Policy
+- > Mobile Phone Policy

-- Privacy Notice for Parents & Carers Child's data
+- > Privacy Notice for Parents & Carers Child's data

 - Privacy Notice for Pupils

 - Online Safety Policy

 - Supporting Children with Medical Conditions Policy

-Appendix 1: Written statement of behaviour principles
+Appendix 1: written statement of behaviour principles

-- Every pupil understands they have the right to feel safe, valued and respected, and learn free from the disruption of others - All pupils, staff and visitors are free from any form of discrimination - Staff and volunteers set an excellent example to pupils at all times - Rewards, sanctions and reasonable force are used consistently by staff, in line with the behaviour policy - The behaviour policy is understood by pupils and staff - The exclusions policy explains that exclusions will only be used as a last resort, and outlines the processes involved in permanent and fixed-term exclusions - Pupils are helped to take responsibility for their actions - Families are involved in behaviour incidents to foster good relationships between the school and pupils' home life
+- > Every pupil understands they have the right to feel safe, valued, and respected, and to be able to learn free from the disruption of others - > All pupils, staff and visitors are free from any form of discrimination - > Staff and volunteers always set an excellent example to pupils - > Rewards, sanctions, and reasonable force are used consistently by staff, in line with the behaviour policy - > The behaviour policy is understood by pupils and staff - The exclusions policy explains that exclusions will only be used as a last resort, and outlines the processes involved in suspensions and exclusions - > Pupils are helped to take responsibility for their actions - Families and carers are involved in the handling of behaviour incidents to foster good relationships between the school and pupils' home life

-The Governing Body also emphasises that violence or threatening behaviour will not be tolerated in any circumstances.
+The governing board also emphasises that violence or threatening behaviour will not be tolerated in any circumstances.